What is the Bachelor's/Accelerated Master's (BAM)?

-- You may apply to the program once you have earned between 75-100 credit hours in your relevant undergraduate program.
+- You may apply to the program once you have earned between 60 -100 credit hours in your relevant undergraduate program.

 - Additional criteria for admission to your specific desired program can be found on the University Catalog page.

 - Complete the Bachelor's/Accelerated Master's Online Application.
 Application fee is automatically waived.

 Notification and Registration

-You must show satisfactory performance in the approved graduate courses taken while in undergraduate status.
+- Show satisfactory performance in the approved graduate courses taken while in undergraduate status.

-You must maintain a minimum GPA of 3.25, or as otherwise indicated by the University Catalog section related to your program.
+- Maintain a minimum GPA of 3.25, or as otherwise indicated by the University Catalog section related to your program.

 Transitioning to your Master's Program

-When you apply to graduate from your Bachelor's Degree, you must also complete and submit the Bachelors/Accelerated Master's Transition Form.
+When you apply to graduate from your Bachelor's Degree, you must also complete and submit the Bachelor's/Accelerated Master's Transition Form.